questions about classes & activities

 How does STAC choose instructors?

-We have a team interview process in place to make sure that all teachers at STAC pass a background check and are a good philosophical fit.
-While we value different teaching styles and approaches, we specifically seek out teachers who are:
+We have a team interview process in place to make sure that all instructors and tutors at STAC pass a background check and are a good philosophical fit.
+While we value different teaching styles and approaches, we specifically seek out instructors who are:

 responsive to parents